Eye Matters Podcast

 Professor MacLaren also discusses his research into retinitis pigmentosa and the future of robot-assisted eye surgery.

-Stargardt disease causes progressive central sight loss and there is currently no cure.
+Stargardt disease causes progressive central sight loss, and there is currently no cure.

+Fight for Sight supporter Rose and her mother Tina about Stargardt disease.
 Rose was diagnosed with Stargardt macular dystrophy when she was seven years old.

 Following early research funded by Fight for Sight, scientists at the University of Oxford have developed a new technology that is being used to test a potential treatment for Stargardt disease.

-Rose is taking part in our 20 Voices for 2020 campaign.
-Watch her video here.
+Rose took part in our 20 Voices for 2020 campaign.

 Niki was diagnosed with a condition called uveitis many years ago, which led to her developing glaucoma.
-As a result, she lost all the sight in her right eye and her quality of life has been severely impacted.
+As a result, she lost all the sight in her right eye, and her quality of life has been severely impacted.

-Niki is determined to help others with glaucoma feel less isolated and so she and her husband have started the website and support group Glaucomarize.
+Niki is determined to help others with glaucoma feel less isolated, and so she and her husband have started the website and support group Glaucomarize.

 Fight for Sight is currently funding 21 glaucoma research projects across the UK aimed at preventing and treating this devastating condition.
 This research will have a huge impact on people like Niki, who are living with glaucoma.